-The executor of the estate will be responsible to administer the estate.
-This means that the executor will have to collect all of the estates’ assets, pay any debts, and then disburse any of the reminding assets in accordance with the will and or the law.
-The executor must identify all the assets of the estate, inform any creditors and let everyone know about the death of the individual.
+The executor of the estate will be responsible for the administration of the estate.
+This means that the executor will have to collect all of the estates’ assets, pay any debts, and then distribute any of the reminding assets in accordance with the will and or the law.
+The executor must identify all the assets of the estate, inform any creditors and inform everyone about the death of the individual.
 This will allow any unknown creditors to make a claim on the estate.

 Some claims can be disputed but they are usually easily processed.
-After all debts are paid and left over assets are distributed to the beneficiaries, the executor must make a final report.
+After all debts are paid anything that is left is distributed to the beneficiaries, the executor must make a final report.
 The final report must describe in detail how every part of the estate was handled and disbursed.

 The beneficiaries of the estate can ask the judge at any time to remove the executor if they feel the executor is acting negligently or has committed fraud.
 Once this final report is made, the probate case is closed.